Sayandeep15/Sorting-Visualizer-/README.md

 You can check out the full website [from here](https://sorting-visualizer-sd.netlify.app//)

-visualization.html, visualization.css and maain1.js file is only for the above visualizer.
+visualization.html, visualization.css and maain1.js file is only for the above visualizer page.

 We all know sorting in arrays.
 The above project is the simple Visualizaion that how arrays are being sorted in memories in different types of sorting algorithm.